apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 * Package names have changed, all classes in SDK V2 are under `software.amazon.awssdk`, SDK V1 classes were under `com.amazonaws`.
-* There is no interoperability between them.
+* There is no interoperability between the old and new classes.
 * All classnames are different, often in very subtle ways.
 It is possible to use both in the same class, as is done in the package `org.apache.hadoop.fs.s3a.adapter`.
 * All the core message classes are now automatically generated from a JSON protocol description.
-* These all getter methods have been renamed.
+* All getter methods have been renamed.
 * All classes are constructed via builder methods
 * Message classes are no longer Java `Serializable`.

-Most of these changes simply add what will feel to be gratuitous migration effort;
+Most of these changes simply create what will feel to be gratuitous migration effort;
-the removable of the `Serializable` nature from all messaage response classes can potentially break applications -such as anything passing them between Spark workers.
+the removable of the `Serializable` nature from all message response classes can potentially break applications -such as anything passing them between Spark workers.
-See AWS SDK v2 issue [Simplify Modeled Message Marshalling #82](https://github.com/aws/aws-sdk-java-v2/issues/82), note that it was filed in 2017, then implement your own workaround.
+See AWS SDK v2 issue [Simplify Modeled Message Marshalling #82](https://github.com/aws/aws-sdk-java-v2/issues/82), note that it was filed in 2017, then implement your own workaround pending that issue being resolved.

 ### Credential Providers